 Infers its own patterns from sets of data without any predefined outcomes and, therefore, can’t be trained in the same way as supervised learning.
 Common applications include:

-Predictive maintenance is one of the key use cases for ML in manufacturing because it can preempt the failure of vital machinery or components using algorithms.
 By analysing data from previous maintenance cycles, machine learning can identify patterns that can be used to predict equipment failures and when future maintenance will be needed.
 This information can then be used to schedule maintenance before problems occur.
 This, in turn, could save manufacturers significant time and money since it allows them to tackle specific issues exactly when needed—and in a highly focused way.
 This benefits manufacturers by:

 However, even with the best algorithm, predictive quality analytics will only be as effective as the data that is used to train it.
 In order to be successful, manufacturers must have a well-designed data collection strategy that captures all relevant information about their process.